oduyemi/oduyemi/README.md

 🤔   Exploring new technologies and developing software solutions.

-💡    Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering)
+💡    Fun fact: I am a graduate of AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering)